wangzizhe/text-generation-with-rnn/README.md

 ## Overview

-In this notebook, I'll construct a character-level LSTM with PyTorch.
+I constructed a character-level LSTM with PyTorch.
 The network will train character by character on some text, then generate new text character by character.
-As an example, I will train on Anna Karenina. **This model will be able to generate new text based on the text from the book!**
+As an example, I trained on Anna Karenina. **This model will be able to generate new text based on the text from the book!**

 <img src="assets/anna_karenina.jpg" />